christian10992/PersonalWebsite/README.md

 ## Initial notes

 I've created this website for a few reasons.
-The two primary ones are to act as an online resume and portfolio, as well as to provide as testing groudn as I continue to learn.
+The two primary ones are to act as an online resume and portfolio, as well as to provide a testing ground as I continue to learn.

 As of it's publication, some of the things I am incorporating are vanilla JS, jQuery, CSS transitions and events, and cheet.js.
 My plan is to continue to rotate new things in as I learn them.